ENAA-XXXIV/ENAA-XXXIV.github.io/abstract_gform.md

 # Abstract Submission

-Use the form below to sumbit your proposal for a contributed talk or poster.
+Use the form below to submit your proposal for a contributed talk or poster.

 We highly encourage in-person attendance.
 However, for exceptional circumstances, there is a possibility to propose a virtual talk.
 If you select this option, please provide a justification.
 Each proposal will be evaluated on an individual basis.